fommil/fpmortals/manuscript/under-review.md

 together: class hierarchies carry methods, and traits can demand that data fields exist.
 Polymorphism of an object is in terms of "is a" relationships, requiring classes to inherit from common interfaces.
 This can get messy as a codebase grows.
-Simple data structures become obscured by hundreds of lines of methods, trait mixins suffer from initialisation order errors, and testing / mocking of highly coupled components becomes a chore.
+Simple data types become obscured by hundreds of lines of methods, trait mixins suffer from initialisation order errors, and testing / mocking of highly coupled components becomes a chore.

 FP takes a different approach, defining data and functionality separately.
-In this chapter, we will cover the basics of data structures and the advantages of constrainting ourselves to a subset of the Scala language.
+In this chapter, we will cover the basics of data types and the advantages of constrainting ourselves to a subset of the Scala language.
 We will also discover *type classes* as an alternative way to achieve polymorphism: thinking about data in terms of "has a" rather than "is a" relationships.

 ## Data

-In FP we make data structures explicit, rather than hidden as implementation detail.
+In FP we make data types explicit, rather than hidden as implementation detail.

-The fundamental building blocks of data structures are
+The fundamental building blocks of data types are

 -   `final case class` also known as *products*
--   `case object` also known as *singletons*
 -   `sealed trait` also known as *coproducts*
+-   value types (`Int`, `Double`, etc), `String` and `case object` *singletons*

-with no members other than the constructor parameters.
+with no methods or fields other than the constructor parameters.

 A `sealed trait` containing only singletons is equivalent to an `enum` in Java and is a more descriptive replacement for `Boolean` or `Int` feature flags.
-In fact singletons are just products in disguise, so we can think about data in terms of *products* and *coproducts*.
+Singletons are just value types in disguise, so we can think about data in terms of *products*, *coproducts* and *values*.

 The collective name for products and coproducts is *Algebraic Data Type* (ADT), an unfortunate name collision with the algebras from the previous chapter.
-In this case, we compose data structures out of the `AND` and `XOR` algebra: a product always has every field, but a coproduct can be only one of the possible subtypes.
+In this case, we compose data types out of the `AND` and `XOR` algebra: a product always has every type, but a coproduct can be only one of the possible types.
+For example

--   product is `a AND b AND c`
+-   product: `a AND b AND c`
--   coproduct is `x OR y OR z`
+-   coproduct: `x OR y OR z`

-As an example in Scala (remembering that `.type` is the type of a singleton):
+and in Scala (remembering that `.type` is the type of a singleton):

 {lang="text"}
 ~~~~~~~~